Studies show that marketers who set goals with a marketing plan are more likely to report success over those who don’t by a whopping 429%.

 Once you’ve set your budget, create a pricing strategy that will best help you achieve your goals.

 When you set prices, you should choose them with your marketing strategies and budget in mind.

 The overall goal is to generate a profit.
-To define your pricing strategy, you can base prices on costs by calculating costs and simply adding your desired profit per unit sold.
+To define your pricing strategy, base prices on costs by calculating costs and simply adding your desired profit per unit sold.

 You can also base it on the competition by deciding to charge a similar price as they are, or you can use the penetration strategy by setting a low price to acquire market share fast.

 If you’re offering several products or services, you should also consider bundling them to give buyers a bigger bang for their buck.

 Next, you’re ready to start writing your marketing plan.